 Looking at a weekly USDJPY chart, you will notice that we have embedded weekly Master Candles set up.
 For those of you unfamiliar with Master Candles, they are candles that engulf the next four following candles.
 Trading a break of a Master Candle on any time frame can be very profitable, but trading a break of a weekly Master Candle can be especially profitable.

 Usually, when I trade hourly master candles, I place my stop on the opposite side of the master candle.
 If the candle is too wide to maintain my risk parameters, I will place my stop in the center of the master candle.
-Since this master candle is around 385 pips wide, I plan to trade the break as if it were a break of a lower time frame candle and try to set my risk around 50 pips.
+Since this master candle was around 385 pips wide, I planned to trade the break as if it were a break of a lower time frame candle and try to set my risk around 50 pips.
 That way I will be able to trade the break with decent size and hopefully get a piece of the initial move.

 Winner’s Edge Trading, as seen on: